microsoft/WhatTheHack/XXX-SentinelAutomatedResponse/Student/Challenge-02.md

 ## Pre-requisites

 Challenge-02 needs to be complete; this challenge is dependent on having logon events 4624 and 4625 sent to the Sentinel Log Analytics workspace </br></br>
-Estimated time to complete 90 to 120 minutes

 ## Introduction